WiNE-iNEFF/Simple_Prompt_Generator/README.md

 ## <p align="center">Quick start</p>

-Download script from this repository and start in command line
+You can download scripts from this repository and start in command line:
 ```
 python generator.py
 python gen02.py
 ```
-The length of the generated hint is 17 by default, you can change it in the script itself
+or try to use this <a href="https://wine-ineff.github.io/Simple_Prompt_Generator/" target="_blank">website</a>

 ## <p align="center">Example</p>